THE BEST LAS VEGAS PROPERTIES

 including principal and interest, but excluding Tax and insurance payments.

-amount takes effect on an adjustable rate mortgage (ARM).
-Generally, the
+payment amount takes effect on an adjustable rate mortgage (ARM).
+Generally,

-payment change date occurs in the month immediately after the adjustment date
+the payment change date occurs in the month immediately after the adjustment

 Periodic Payment Cap - A provision of an adjustable-rate